 Tiny piece of pink paper or felt

 2 small googly eyes or two tiny pieces of black felt

 What You Do:

-- Now she can glue the bunny’s legs onto the pom-pom making sure the rounded tips of the cotton swabs point outwards.
+Now she can glue the bunny’s legs onto the pom-pom making sure the rounded tips of the cotton swabs point outward.
 It helps to dip the stems of the swabs in glue.
 Set the bunny down to dry.

-- Encourage her to add the final touch and glue the nose onto the bunny.
+Encourage her to add the final touch and glue the nose onto her bunny.